elastic/kibana/x-pack/plugins/lists/README.md

+The `lists` plugin contains logic for both large value lists and exception lists.

+### Lists

+A list (sometimes referred to as large value lists) is made up of two parts: the container and the items.
+The container defines what Elasticsearch data type the list items are and the items are documents containing the values themselves.
+The lists plugin does not prescribe *how* the lists are used, just provides the services for creating, editing and maintaining them.

+The following data types can be used:
+- boolean
+- byte
+- date
+- date_nanos
+- date_range
+- double
+- double_range
+- float
+- float_range
+- half_float
+- integer
+- integer_range
+- ip
+- ip_range
+- keyword
+- long
+- long_range
+- short
+- text

+See Kibana documentation on lists [here](https://www.elastic.co/guide/en/security/current/lists-api-overview.html).

+### Exceptions

+An exception list is also made up of two parts: the container and the items.
+It's important to note that though the word "exceptions" may make you think of exclusion functionality, an exception list itself does not denote inclusion or exclusion - that logic is determined by the consumer of the exception list.

+Exception lists do however contain more built in logic than large value lists.
+They follow these rules:
+- exception items get `OR`-ed together
+- entries within an exception item get `AND`-ed together

+So let's say you have an exception list `My Exception List` and it contains two items:
+- Item 1 has `entries` of logic `A & B & C`
+- Item 2 has `entries` of logic `B & D`

+This exception list logic here would be `(A & B & C) || (B & D)`.

+See Kibana documentation on exceptions [here](https://www.elastic.co/guide/en/security/current/exceptions-api-overview.html).

+#### Getting Started

 README.md for developers working on the backend lists on how to get started using the CURL scripts in the scripts folder.